 Using a weight loss tracker is a great way to see if you are making progress in your weight loss journey.
 Many people decide to set fitness goals at the beginning of the new year, with the intention of losing weight.
 Tracking your weight loss allows you to look back at your progress and feel encouraged.
 People decide to lose weight for many different reasons.
-Ultimately, feeling physically, mentally and emotionally healthy is one of the primary drivers for people to lose weight.
-Unfortunately there are many challenges that make a weight loss journey difficult.
+Ultimately, feeling physical, mentally, and emotionally healthy is one of the primary drivers for people to lose weight.
+Unfortunately, there are many challenges that make a weight loss journey difficult.
 Losing weight requires a lot of hard work and dedication.
-A weight loss tracker is the perfect companion for the ups and downs of any weight loss journey.
+A weight loss tracker is a perfect companion for the ups and downs of any weight loss journey.

 This article will give an overview of weight and its clinical importance.
 This will include the different ways that weight is measured.
 We will also discuss the factors that determine weight.
 Finally, we will talk about the different ways you can lose weight, and how an app like CareClinic might help.

 - How is weight measured?

 - Weight loss tracking

 Typically body weight is measured in kilograms or pounds, by stepping on a scale.
 This provides the raw measurement for physical weight.
 However, there are also many other measures that convert body weight into a unit that can be used by doctors.
 Doctors can use these other measures to get a picture of a patient’s overall health.
 Let’s look at some examples.